French President Hollande announces separation from Trierweiler

 PARIS French President Francois Hollande announced his separation from first lady Valerie Trierweiler on Saturday following a media storm over allegations he is having an affair with an actress.

-"I wish to make it known that I have ended my partnership with Valerie Trierweiler," he told Agence France Presse news agency.
+"I wish to make it known that I have ended my partnership with Valerie Trierweiler," he told the state-backed Agence France Presse news agency.

 Hollande sought to put an end to turbulence that began two weeks ago when celebrity magazine Closer published a report that he was having an affair with film actress and Socialist Party supporter Julie Gayet.